 Introduction to solar energetic particles

-Solar Energetic Particle (SEP) events detected in interplanetary medium consist of electrons, protons, and heavier ions up to Fe (and higher) with energies from dozen of keVs to the GeV range.
+events detected in interplanetary medium consist of electrons, protons, and heavier ions up to Fe (and higher) with energies from dozen of keVs to the GeV range.
 SEP events result from the acceleration of particles either by solar flares, by interplanetary shocks driven by Coronal Mass ejections (CMEs) or by shocks associated with corotating interactive regions.
 Accelerated particles then propagate through the heliosphere, spiraling along the interplanetary magnetic field (IMF).
 By studying SEP events, one can obtain information on the physical mechanisms of particle acceleration, the eruption site conditions and properties of the space environment sampled by these particles during their trip to the observer's location.
 The understanding of the mechanisms associated with the generation, acceleration, and propagation of solar energetic particles is far from being complete due to its inherent three-dimensional nature, the lack of widely spatially distributed in situ observations, and the complex nature of the underlying physical processes.

 SEP events are observed as flux increases from a background level to several orders of magnitude above the background, lasting from a few hours to several days.
 The onset of these particle enhancements is usually associated with solar activity phenomena indicators (solar proxies).
 There are various definitions of SEP events depending on the energy level, the flux threshold, the lagtime (the time after the flux drops below the threshold), the sampling time or the minimum event characteristics (e.g. lowest fluence or lowest peak flux).
-As a consequence, there are different SEP event lists available in the literature.

 SEP events are of particular interest and importance for space missions, because they pose a health risk to humans and a serious radiation hazard for spacecraft.
-Protons are the predominant ion species measured in large events and the primary radiation hazard.
-The radiation effects caused by SEP events are single event effects or total dose effects.

 Classification of SEP events